 LSD (d-lysergic acid diethylamide) also known as acid, dots, blotter, or mellow yellow is a hallucinogenic drug made from lysergic acid.
 LSD or acid is taken for its psychotropic effects during a ‘trip.’
 Long-term effects of LSD use can include HPPD, or hallucinogen-persisting perception disorder also called flashbacks as well as serotonin syndrome.
 And while LSD is not physically addictive, users can become psychologically addicted.

 Learn more about LSD here.

 Marijuana, also known as pot, weed, grass, 420, etc., is an addictive drug derived from Cannabis hemp plants.
 Marijuana can be smoked or consumed orally through drinks or food.
-While many who consume this drug and experience relaxation, these effects are by no means universal and some users can experience troublesome effects like anxiety, fear, paranoia, and panic.
-Marijuana can be both physically and psychologically addictive and result in withdrawal symptoms when the user stops.
-It can also negatively impact one's mental health including worsening psychosis symptoms in people with schizophrenia.
-Cannabis, whether it's an illicit drug or legal one (depending on where you reside), is highly addictive, both physically and mentally.
+While many who consume this drug, and experience relaxation, these effects are by no means universal and some users can experience troublesome effects like anxiety, fear, paranoia, and panic.
+Marijuana can be physically and psychologically addictive and result in withdrawal symptoms when the user stops.
+It can also negatively impact mental health including worsening psychosis symptoms in people with schizophrenia.
+Cannabis, whether it's an illicit drug or a legal one (depending on where you reside), is highly addictive, both physically and mentally.